 In 2022, he guided a Philadelphia offense that finished in the top 10 in numerous categories, including yards per game (389.1 – third), points per game (28.1 – third), rushing yards per game (147.6 – fifth), passing yards per game (241.5 – ninth), fewest turnovers (19 – tied-fifth), first downs per game (22.6 – third), third down percentage (franchise-record 45.95 percent – fourth), fourth down percentage (68.75 percent – fourth), red zone percentage (67.80 percent – third), goal to go percentage (82.35 percent – fifth), points scored on their first offensive possession (62 – first) and plays of 10+ yards (253 – second).
 The Eagles were one of just two teams to finish in the top 10 in rushing yards per game and passing yards per game.

-Steichen worked with quarterback Jalen Hurts, who set single-season career highs in every passing category, including completions (306), passing yards (3,701), passing touchdowns (22), completion percentage (66.5) and passer rating (101.5).
-Hurts also had a team high and single-season career-high 13 rushing touchdowns.
+Steichen worked with quarterback Jalen Hurts, who set then single-season career highs in every passing category, including completions (306), passing yards (3,701), passing touchdowns (22), completion percentage (66.5) and passer rating (101.5).
+Hurts also had a team-high 13 rushing touchdowns.
 He finished fourth in the NFL in passer rating and 10th in passing yards.

 Philadelphia was one of just two teams to have two 1,000-yard receivers (A.J.
 Brown and DeVonta Smith) as well as a 1,000-yard rusher (Miles Sanders).
-In his first season with Philadelphia, Brown established single-season career highs in receptions (88) and receiving yards (1,496), while tying his single-season career high in receiving touchdowns (11).
+In his first season with Philadelphia, Brown tallied 88 receptions for a single-season career-high 1,496 receiving yards, while tying his single-season career high in receiving touchdowns (11).
 Smith also had a career year as he caught 95 passes for 1,196 yards and seven touchdowns (all single-season career highs).
 Brown (fourth) and Smith (ninth) each ranked in the top 10 in receiving yards and Brown tied for third in receiving touchdowns.
 Sanders finished fifth in the league in rushing after registering 259 carries for 1,269 yards (4.9 avg.) and 11 touchdowns (all single-season career highs).

 The Eagles led the NFL with eight total Pro Bowl selections in 2022, which included six on offense in Brown, Landon Dickerson, Hurts, Lane Johnson, Jason Kelce and Sanders.
 Additionally, Johnson (First Team), Kelce (First Team), Brown (Second Team) and Hurts (Second Team) each earned Associated Press All-Pro honors.